mathworks/matlab-parallel-kubernetes-plugin/README.md

 ### Cluster Discovery

-Since version R2023a, MATLAB can discover clusters running third-party schedulers such as Kubernetes.
+Starting in R2023a, MATLAB can discover clusters running third-party schedulers such as Kubernetes.
 As a cluster admin, you can create a configuration file that describes how to configure the Parallel Computing Toolbox on the user's machine to submit MATLAB jobs to the cluster.
 The cluster configuration file is a plain text file with the extension `.conf` containing key-value pairs that describe the cluster configuration information.
-The MATLAB client will use the cluster configuration file to create a cluster profile for the user who discovers the cluster.
+The MATLAB client uses the cluster configuration file to create a cluster profile for the user who discovers the cluster.
-Therefore, users will not need to follow the instructions in the sections below except to obtain their user ID and group ID on the cluster.
+Users only need to follow the instructions in the sections below to obtain their user ID and group ID on the cluster.
 You can find an example of a cluster configuration file in [discover/example.conf](discover/example.conf).
 For full details on how to make a cluster running a third-party scheduler discoverable, see the documentation for [Configure for Third-Party Scheduler Cluster Discovery](https://www.mathworks.com/help/matlab-parallel-server/configure-for-cluster-discovery.html).